Because that's what makes it an IoT project: interacting with devices all over the place.

 Basic IoT stuff.

 It doesn't look too impressive: that blinking light.
-Which is why I often hear myself saying, "Imagine this light is far away, like in Berlin."
+Which is why you often hear yourself saying, "Imagine this light is far away, like in Berlin."

 Once a project emerges from the Hackspace into an actual public place, it will get realer.
 Because there's no way that you can be sitting next to it, explaining and hand waving.